rmungai/SpheroidInvasionAnalysis/README.md

 ### STEP 3:
 Use **ConsolidateData.m**, *if desired*, to compile the data obtained in "Quant_imageset.m" into one ".mat" file.
-For best results, "Quant_imageset.m" should be run on images from one experiment condition at a time, so the output .mat file of "COnsolidateData.m" will contain all the spheroids of a single experiment condition.
+For best results, "Quant_imageset.m" should be run on images from one experiment condition at a time, so the output .mat file of "ConsolidateData.m" will contain all the spheroids of a single experiment condition.
 The consolidated data can then be extracted by the user for further organization and analysis as desired.

 ### STEP 4: